Careers at UCA

 - Provide necessary client information and documentation to DCF as required (contact logs, reports, case updates)

-- Establish and maintain appropriate professional files which provide all necessary documentation regarding the family
+- Establish and maintain appropriate professional files that provide all necessary documentation regarding the family

-- Provide weekly update to supervisor regarding all cases and, participate in weekly face-to face supervision with supervisor
+- Provide a weekly update to the supervisor regarding all cases and participate in weekly face-to-face supervision with the supervisor

 - Attend individual and team supervision meetings; participate in monthly staff meetings